AHPRA Registration: MED0001407863

 Key Takeaways

-The DOVE Surgical Technique is the term Dr Georgina Konrat uses to describe her labiaplasty approach.
+The DOVE Surgery Technique is the term Dr Georgina Konrat uses to describe her labiaplasty approach.
 Patients often ask what this means in practical terms, how it differs from other labiaplasty discussions, and whether it changes recovery, scarring, or cost.
 The answer starts with consultation and planning rather than with a marketing claim.

 During a labiaplasty consultation, Dr Konrat reviews the anatomy, the symptoms or personal aesthetic concerns being discussed, and the amount of tissue that may need attention.
-The DOVE Surgical Technique refers to the way that planning and tissue handling are approached in her practice.
+The DOVE Surgery Technique refers to the way that planning and tissue handling are approached in her practice.
 It does not mean that one fixed template is applied to every patient.

 Dr Konrat's background includes general surgical training, experience as an obstetrics and gynaecology registrar, and later training in cosmetic surgery and medicine.
 Over time, she saw that many patients presenting for labiaplasty were concerned not only about appearance but also about comfort in clothing, exercise, intimacy, and day-to-day irritation.

-The DOVE Surgical Technique grew out of that experience.
+The DOVE Surgery Technique grew out of that experience.
 The aim is to plan carefully, preserve tissue where possible, and avoid removing more tissue than is required for the individual case.
 In practice, that means the procedure is mapped to the patient's anatomy rather than trying to fit the anatomy into a one-size-fits-all method.

 What the Technique Focuses On